JorgeCaceres2/greetings-reminders/README.md

 # Notes

+## Environment
+- JAVA 11
+- mvn 3.8.1

 ## Default configurations
 - If you want to start the spring boot app, the project will run with PersonRepositorySource = File as default
-- To run the project: in the Greetings-Reminders-project folder, you can run in terminal: java -jar greetings-reminders-0.0.1-SNAPSHOT.jar
+- To run the project: in the Greetings-Reminders project folder, you can run in terminal: java -jar greetings-reminders-0.0.1-SNAPSHOT.jar
 - The application will start and execute BirthdayGreetingUseCase and BirthdayReminderUseCase (just for testing and didactics purposes)
 - Sql table will be populated with default data, see scripts in import.sql file